-Below, we will take a closer look at four main players and how each of them participate in the Stock market.
+Below, we will take a closer look at four main players and how each of them participates in the stock market.

 The answer is YES.

-Technically, in the Stock world, you are in investor if you keep your shares long term (for example, a period over 1 year).
+Technically, in the stock world, you are an investor if you keep your shares long-term (for example, a period over 1 year).

 There are also different types of Investors, Retail and Institutional.